 Mr. Porsche, widely considered Germany's greatest car designer of all time, went to work.
 He produced a lightweight, low-riding vehicle.
 His company also later produced a number of tanks and other things for Hitler, but that is another story.
 Truth be told, he was a far better car designer than tank designer.

 The car went into production.
 Within three years, it was complete and ready for mass production.
-As with all things in Nazi Germany, there was a dark side to the affair: the used of offensive construction practices.
+As with all things in Third Reich Germany, there was a dark side to the affair: the used of offensive construction practices.
 But although VW admits to producing military parts and using slave labour, Porsche was never tried for war crimes.

 |VW Beetles passing through the Brandenburg Gate in 1938|